 Cinematic offerings will include the top-10 entries in a new short-film competition called "The Lake."
 Fictional and documentary shorts will be judged by how well they capture "the essence" of Lake Winnipeg.
 Also new this year is the Music at the Movies program.
 Emerging young Manitoba bands deemed worthy of wider exposure will perform before each beachfront screening.

-The 122nd annual Icelandic Festival of Manitoba, July 29-August 1, combines an international flavor with traditional Midwestern small-town sensibilities.
+The 122nd annual Icelandic Festival of Manitoba, July 29-August 1, combines an international flavour with traditional Midwestern small-town sensibilities.
 Most attractions and activities are free of charge (204-642-7417; www.icelandicfestival.com).

 The festival, known as "Islendingadagurinn," includes Gimli Viking Village, a temporary living-history encampment where Viking re-enactors in historically accurate clothing depict everyday life in Viking times and demonstrate Viking weapons and warfare tactics.